orionrobots/orionrobots.github.io/_posts/2008-11-28-clocks-clocks.md

 At Lego ideas, there is an amazing idea for a mechanical pendulum clock kit with only stock lego parts - [LEGO IDEAS - Wall Clock](https://ideas.lego.com/projects/5f13f0c2-284c-4cb2-b649-f554f29e1514).

-If all this wasn't enough, the last link I will give you on the subject is [The Lego Clock Index](http://popbubble.com/Lego/LegoClocks/).

 Whew - well maybe that's enough of my little intense trip into clocks, I am lazy, so I just use my mobile - which works right up until the point where I forget to charge it.